-Cisco ANM Versions 4.2 and 4.1 are offered for order at no charge, though they do still require licensing.
-You must order the Cisco ANM server software license to receive the license necessary to install the product for production use, and Cisco Software Application Support requires a separate purchase.
+Cisco ANM Versions 4.3, 4.2, and 4.1 are offered for order at no charge, but they do require licensing.
+You must order the Cisco ANM server software license to receive the license necessary to install the product for production use, and Cisco Software Application Support (SAS) requires a separate purchase.

-To place an order, visit the Cisco Ordering homepage and refer to Table 4.
+Table 4 provides ordering information.
+To place an order, visit the Cisco Ordering homepage.